 CCBWQA’s Statute calls for the Authority to benefit the inhabitants and landowners within its boundaries by preserving water quality in Cherry Creek and Cherry Creek Reservoir, and to benefit the people of the State of Colorado by preserving waters for recreation, fisheries, water supplies, and other beneficial uses.
 CCBWQA believes it has done a good job helping meet beneficial uses during a time in which activities in the Cherry Creek Basin has expanded significantly.

 The governing body of CCBWQA is its Board of Directors (Board).
-Our Statute requires that CCBWQA Board includes representatives from each county and municipality, and one for the special districts within the watershed, as well as seven governor appointees.
+Our Statute requires that CCBWQA Board includes representatives from each member county and municipality, and one for the special districts within the watershed, as well as seven governor appointees.

 Technical Advisory Committee (TAC)

 The role of the TAC is to consider and report to the Board on matters of a scientific or technical nature.
 CCBWQA’s Bylaws allow each entity member (all municipalities, counties, and the wastewater district member) to appoint one representative to serve on the TAC.
 The Board has also appointed other individuals who represent CDOT, E-470 Authority, public health, educational or public interest groups having an interest in stormwater drainage and water quality in the Cherry Creek Basin, and any governmental or quasi-governmental agencies that are not members of CCBWQA, but have an interest in stormwater drainage or water quality in the Basin.